 Amounts shown reflect the payment levels at threshold, target, and maximum performance for the 2008 fiscal year under the Company's Annual Bonus Plan and reflect the potential amounts that would be paid at the end of the period if the applicable performance goals were achieved.
 The estimated bonus payouts under the Annual Bonus Plan are based on a percentage of the executive's base salary.
 For Mr. Serra, the threshold, target, and maximum amounts represent 31.25 percent, 125 percent, and 200 percent, respectively, of his annual base salary.
-For the other named executive officers shown in the table, the threshold, target, and maximum amounts represent 18.75 percent, and 131.25 percent, respectively, of each executive's annual base salary.
+For the other named executive officers shown in the table, the threshold, target, and maximum amounts represent 18.75 percent, 75 percent, and 131.25 percent, respectively, of each executive's annual base salary.
+Amounts actually paid to the named executives under this plan for 2008 are shown in the Summary Compensation Table on Page 32.
 Although Mr. Mina participated in the Annual Bonus Plan in 2008, he was not eligible to receive a payment under the plan because his employment terminated prior to the completion of the plan year.